 Calculating downtime is straightforward.
 In its simplest form, downtime is:

 Planned Time – Actual Operating Time = Hours of Downtime

 When data collection is automated and connected to a cloud-based analytics platform, downtime can be broken down by:

 These actionable insights can help drive improvement and reduce downtime.
 If data collection and tracking are manual, deep dives into other aspects of downtime will be difficult.

 Manufacturers often know they have problems and cite that the biggest one is downtime.
 However, that might be the extent a manufacturer knows about the problem.
 A 2017 report titled "What is the True Downtime Cost (TDC)" stated that most companies significantly underestimate their true downtime cost.
-Additionally, over 80% of the companies lack the data or ability to accurately calculate the cost of their downtime.
-With recent trends in IIoT, machine connectivity, and monitoring solutions, manufacturers are starting to get answers to questions they did not even know they should have asked.
+With recent trends in IIoT, machine connectivity, and monitoring solutions, manufacturers are starting to get answers to questions they didn’t even know they should’ve asked.

 Identifying the top causes of downtime is a good place to start looking for improvement.
 The most egregious downtime culprits often reveal seemingly obvious inefficiencies and areas for improvement.
 Below are some of the most common reasons for machine failures and causes of downtime in manufacturing.

 Too little or too much maintenance can lead to failures.
 Another great benefit of connected devices is reducing the amount of preventive maintenance.
 With accurate machine data, manufacturers can better predict when maintenance is necessary.
 In the “Roadmap to Digital Maintenance Automation," we discuss how manufacturers can move toward a more effective, cost-efficient maintenance strategy to reduce costs while increasing equipment uptime.